GrewdonGaming21/3DS-Titles-Database/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct

+## Anti-Piracy Policy

+We do not accept piracy here.
+Piracy is not a victimless crime.

 ## Our Pledge

 In the interest of fostering an open and welcoming environment, we as